 This is also prompting built environment professionals to look at risk mitigation strategies and invest in their business to reduce exposure to external, potentially damaging, events.
 For instance, the current slow pace of site developments will delay stage payments from clients, and push back late trade timings.
 Contractors and subcontractors can potentially offset lower monthly revenues by spreading their workforce across a greater number of projects.

-It goes hand-in-hand with a desire to reduce waste and maximise efficiency, as the tap of skilled EU labour is turned off, and hybrid work models become the norm.
-Companies investing in the latest ConTech, Modern Methods of Construction and the latest thinking around on site operating procedures will have the advantage over competitors, especially as the appetite for automation increases.
+It goes hand-in-hand with a desire to reduce waste and maximize efficiency, as the tap of skilled EU labor is turned off, and hybrid work models become the norm.
+Companies investing in the latest ConTech, Modern Methods of Construction and the latest thinking around onsite operating procedures will have the advantage over competitors, especially as the appetite for automation increases.

 Ultimately, this leads me to the crucial and pivotal role technology will play in supporting the industry’s gradual revival.
 Where we once saw reluctance, we now see overwhelming enthusiasm.

-So there you have it, the future of UK construction is indeed bright, now we need to realise it.
+So there you have it, the future of UK construction is indeed bright, now we need to realize it.